nickjackolaisen/BusinessInitiaitive/_posts/statistics/business structures stats/2023-08-05-innovation_business_structure.md

 ### 5. Foster a Culture of Learning

-Innovation requires a willingness to **[learn and grow from failures as well as successes](https://www.inc.com/john-discala/4-simple-ways-to-create-a-culture-of-innovation.html)**.
+Innovation requires a willingness to learn and grow from failures as well as successes.

 Create a culture that values continuous learning and experimentation, where employees feel empowered to take risks without fear of negative consequences.